 Side effects of medications used to treat tinnitus may include:

-Avoid medications that may cause your tinnitus symptoms to recur, and schedule regular hearing tests with your doctor to promptly detect any problems with the structure of your inner and middle ear.
+Also, schedule regular hearing tests with a doctor so they can promptly detect and diagnose any structural problems in your inner or middle ear.